The difference between a FTE and a salaried job: which is more profitable for you?

 If you meet these conditions, you will be entitled to a pro rata share of the holiday, which is calculated according to the hours you actually work – just like in a traditional employment relationship.

-So, whether you work on a FTE or a PTO, if you work the same number of hours and the same duration of the agreement, you will be entitled to the same holiday entitlement.
+So, whether you work on a FTE or a PTO, you will be entitled to the same holiday entitlement for the same number of hours and the same duration of the agreement.

 Negotiation and termination of the contract: FTE vs. FTE